milvus-io/milvus/docs/developer_guides/chap01_system_overview.md

 ## 1. System Overview

-In this section, we sketch the system design of Milvus , including data model, data organization, architecture, and state synchronization.
+In this section, we sketch the system design of Milvus, including data model, data organization, architecture, and state synchronization.